Samsung Galaxy M31 review | Samsung Galaxy M31 Detailed Camera Review

 Samsung Galaxy M31 Detailed Camera Review

 The Samsung Galaxy M31 comes with a quad-camera setup.
-The primary camera gets a 64-megapixel sensor with F/1.8 aperture and a 26mm lens. there is an 8-megapixel sensor with F/2.2 aperture and a 12 mm ultra-wide focal lens. you get another 5-megapixel sensor with F/2.2 aperture, and this one is utilized for detecting depth for portrait shots.
+The primary camera gets a 64-megapixel sensor with an F/1.8 aperture and a 26mm lens. there is an 8-megapixel sensor with F/2.2 aperture and a 12 mm ultra-wide focal lens. you get another 5-megapixel sensor with F/2.2 aperture, and this one is utilized for detecting depth for portrait shots.

 The camera interface is pretty bare-bones.
 You can swipe to one side or option to switch between modes.
 Also, you can switch among ordinary and wide focal points by tapping on these catches.
 The M31 is a little slower while exchanging between these focal lenses.
 In daytime conditions, 16-megapixel images capture plenty of details.
 It handles the colors and exposure well even in tricky lighting conditions.
 If we zoom in on images, edges seem to be sharp enough and the colors are a bit oversaturated like we have come to expect from Samsung smartphones.
 But they look good enough.